-Difference Between Commodity vs Equity
+Difference Between Commodity and Equity

-What is Commodity?
+What is a Commodity?

 For example, Gold futures 1-month contract trading at $ 100 will expire 1 month from now.
-Assuming the expiry date is 1st of next month, beyond this date all open positions in the contract will close and it will cease to exist from 2nd when a new contract for the next month will start trading on the exchange.
+Assuming the expiry date is 1st of next month, beyond this date, all open positions in the contract will close, and it will cease to exist from 2nd when a new contract for the next month starts trading on the exchange.

 What is Equity?

-Equity, on the other hand, is more like an investment where an investor is more interested in the long term horizon than the day to day movements in the short term and hence looking for a much better and less volatile returns.
-An equity holder is like an owner of the firm who has voting rights, share in profits and also gains due to stock appreciation during the holding period.
-Equity investments are mainly on the listed firms like Infosys, TCS, Tata Motors, etc.
+Equity is more like an investment where an investor is more interested in the long term horizon than the day to day movements in the short term and hence looking for a much better and less volatile returns.
+An equity holder is like an owner of the firm who has voting rights, share in profits, and also gains due to stock appreciation during the holding period.
+Equity investments are mainly listed firms like Infosys, TCS, Tata Motors, etc.

-Commodity vs Equity Infographics
+Commodity vs. Equity Infographics

-The key differences between Commodity vs Equity are as follows –
+The key differences are as follows –

 #1 – Nature of Product

 - Commodity refers to a basic and undifferentiated product like corn, potato, sugar.
 They were introduced mainly for hedging and limiting losses from unexpected market movements due to unavoidable and unforeseen circumstances.
-For example, consider the case of a farmer who has corn fields.
+For example, consider the case of a farmer who has cornfields.
 He is expecting his product (corn) to be ready for sale in three months.
-For our understanding let’s assume the price of corn for a 3-month futures contract is trading at 500 per unit and the current spot price is 400 per unit.
-The farmer can hedge its position using 3-month futures contract and avoid any uncertainty arising because of any change in the demand-supply equilibrium like reduction in demand due to slowing growth or increase in supply due to less production which might eventually affect the selling price.
+For our understanding, let’s assume the price of corn for a 3-month futures contract is trading at 500 per unit, and the current spot price is 400 per unit.
+The farmer can hedge its position using a 3-month futures contract and avoid any uncertainty arising because of any change in the demand-supply equilibrium like reduction in demand due to slowing growth or increase in supply due to less production, which might eventually affect the selling price.
 Hence commodity contract helps producers in limiting any downside riskDownside RiskDownside Risk is a statistical measure to calculate the loss in a security’s value due to variations in the market conditions.
 Also, it refers to the uncertainty level of realized returns being much lesser than the anticipated ones. arising because of any unavoidable circumstances.

 #2 – Mechanism of Trade

 - Equity and commodity differ a lot in the mechanism of their trades.
-For commodity one can trade by taking positions on the short side or go long through futures in the listed exchange and forwards in the OTC marketOTC MarketOTC markets are the markets where trading of financial securities such as commodities, currencies, stocks, and other non-financial trading instruments takes place over the counter (instead of a recognized stock exchange), directly between the two parties involved, with or without the help of private securities dealers..
-These contracts will be traded on a day to day basis and hence the price will be dynamic based on the available information.
+Commodity one can trade by taking positions on the short side or go long through futures in the listed exchange and forwards in the OTC marketOTC MarketOTC markets are the markets where trading of financial securities such as commodities, currencies, stocks, and other non-financial trading instruments takes place over the counter (instead of a recognized stock exchange), directly between the two parties involved, with or without the help of private securities dealers..
+These contracts will be traded on a day to day basis, and hence the price will be dynamic based on the available information.

-|Nature of Product||Commodity refers to a basic and undifferentiated product on which traders can invest or take positions||Equity refers to an investment or some form of capital that is invested into a firm or a listed entity to acquire ownership and share in profits|
+|Nature of Product||Commodity refers to a basic and undifferentiated product on which traders can invest or take positions.||Equity refers to an investment or some form of capital that is invested into a firm or a listed entity to acquire ownership and share in profits.|

-|Usefulness||These are short term trades used mainly for hedging to limit losses or making quick profits based on speculative bets||These are mainly long term investments for gaining ownership and profit share for an emerging or growing business for long term sustenance.|
+|Usefulness||These are short term trades used mainly for hedging to limit losses or making quick profits based on speculative bets.||These are mainly long term investments for gaining ownership and profit share for an emerging or growing business for long term sustenance.|

-|Mechanism of trade||These are traded on commodity exchanges mainly through futures and options contracts||These are traded on stock exchanges through various means like forwards and options contracts but mainly through delivery.|
+|Mechanism of trade||These are traded on commodity exchanges mainly through futures and options contracts.||These are traded on stock exchanges through various means like forwards and options contracts but mainly through delivery.|

-|Examples||Sugar, wheat, gold, silver, cotton, weather contracts||Listed firms like Infosys, Reliance etc.|
+|Examples||Sugar, wheat, gold, silver, cotton, weather contracts||Listed firms like Infosys, Reliance, etc.;|

-Commodity vs equity different mechanisms by which investors are looking to generate profits and good returns on their investments.
+Both commodity and equity are different mechanisms by which investors are looking to generate profits and good returns on their investments.
 However, these asset classes differ in the mechanism they are traded.
-Since Commodity contracts only allow one to take positions and does not grant any ownership in the underlying, they are mainly used by traders or speculators to make quick profits.
+Since commodity contracts only allow one to take positions and does not grant any ownership in the underlying, they are mainly used by traders or speculators to make quick profits.